Mythos: The Greek Myths Retold (Stephen Fry's Great Mythology, #1)by Stephen Fry (2017)

 Also interesting are the parallels between South Africa and the United States, of the challenges of an oppressed minority to rise up and get a sit at the table.

 This is a great book, I am glad I got to read it.
-I am looking forward discussing it at the book club. (★★★★)
+I am looking forward discussing it at the book club.

 Started: Aug 29 2020 Finished: Sep 07 2020

-The Princess Bride
+The Princess Brideby William Goldman

-My review: I remember watching the movie adaptation when I was a kid, but I did not remember anything at all about the plot.
+I remember watching the movie adaptation when I was a kid, but I did not remember anything at all about the plot.
 I did not even remember it was a comedy, I confess I was expecting to read a fantasy book when I picked it up.
 The book is definitely enjoyable, and the different level of narrations are interesting and clever.
 This said it miserably fails the Bechdel test: the only female character is a lightheaded and shallow beauty.
 Hopefully it is intended as a critique to the genre?

 As Florin and Guilder teeter on the verge of war, the reluctant Princess Buttercup is devastated by the loss of her true love, kidnapped by a mercenary and his henchmen, rescued by a pirate, forced to marry Prince Humperdinck, and rescued once again by the very crew who absconded with her in the first place.
 In the course of this dazzling adventure, she'll meet Vizzini, the criminal philosopher who'll do anything for a bag of gold; Fezzik, the gentle giant; Inigo, the Spaniard whose steel thirsts for revenge; and Count Rugen, the evil mastermind behind it all.
 Foiling all their plans and jumping into their stories is Westley, Princess Buttercup's one true love and a very good friend of a very dangerous pirate.

-Oh and the 30 year edition comes with a little short sequel, that is even more enjoyable than the original. (★★★)
+Oh and the 30 year edition comes with a little short sequel, that is even more enjoyable than the original.

 Started: Oct 23 2018 Finished: Nov 08 2018

-Regarding Your Application Status
+Regarding Your Application Statusby John Scalzi (2018)

-My review: A short-story set in a near future when human has discovered that there is a galaxy-spanning federation of planets out there, and we humans of Earth are super excited about it, and we want to join in!
+A short-story set in a near future when human has discovered that there is a galaxy-spanning federation of planets out there, and we humans of Earth are super excited about it, and we want to join in!
 But when we ask "Can we join?", they say "Well, you can apply"....
 The story is the alien answer to our request.
 You can probably guess how it goes.
 It's a cute and fun to read short-story, but it did not strike me as the most original.
-Yet, it is free, so I cannot complain! (★★★)
+Yet, it is free, so I cannot complain!

 Started: May 10 2018 Finished: May 10 2018

-Lightspeed Magazine, March 2016
+Lightspeed Magazine, March 2016by John Joseph Adams

 Started: Mar 10 2017 Finished: Mar 10 2017

-La beauté sans vertu
+La beauté sans vertuby Genevieve Valentine

-My review: La beauté sans vertu is a harsh swipe at the fashion industry as certain disturbing trends are amplified in this fictional near future and a famous fashion House prepares for an important show.
-This is an interesting satirical piece, denouncing some of the ills of modern society and its obsession for unnatural and unattainable bodies. (★★★)
+La beauté sans vertu is a harsh swipe at the fashion industry as certain disturbing trends are amplified in this fictional near future and a famous fashion House prepares for an important show.
+This is an interesting satirical piece, denouncing some of the ills of modern society and its obsession for unnatural and unattainable bodies.

 Started: Oct 21 2016 Finished: Oct 21 2016

-If You Were an Award, My Love
+If You Were an Award, My Loveby Juan Tabo

-My review: I read this as part of my 2016 Hugo Awards nominees reading marathon.
+I read this as part of my 2016 Hugo Awards nominees reading marathon.
 This title was placed on the finalist by slate voting by a group of gammergaters, and it is, so far, the worst Hugo finalist I read.
 It is a short blog post written as a reaction to / a parody of If You Were a Dinosaur My Love, that is well-known to be hated by the gammergate crowd.
-It is intended to be funny (but it is not), and I believe it was slate-voted into the finalist as a form of protest, not for its worth. (★)
+It is intended to be funny (but it is not), and I believe it was slate-voted into the finalist as a form of protest, not for its worth.

 Started: Jun 05 2016 Finished: Jun 05 2016

-Space Raptor Butt Invasion
+Space Raptor Butt Invasionby Chuck Tingle (2015)

-My review: I read this as part of my 2016 Hugo Awards nominees reading marathon.
+I read this as part of my 2016 Hugo Awards nominees reading marathon.
 This title was placed on the finalist by slate voting by a group of gammergaters as an attempt to vilify the Hugo award reputation.
 Chuck Tingle, the author of a series of "geeky" gay erotica short stories, responded to his nomination getting Zoe Quinn (the gammergaters arch-nemesis) to receive his award in case of a victory...
 I decided to set the controversy aside, and read the story and decide in its own merit.

 SRBI turns out to be a very unique, often humorous, gay erotic short story with a sci-fi spin.
-It's the story of Lance, left alone on a mission on a distant planet, having a (very) close encounter with a (possibly) alien species. (★★★)
+It's the story of Lance, left alone on a mission on a distant planet, having a (very) close encounter with a (possibly) alien species.

 Started: Jun 04 2016 Finished: Jun 04 2016

-by Joe Abercrombie (2016)
+Two's Companyby Joe Abercrombie (2016)

-My review: I usually avoid reading short stories set in the world of a book saga without reading the saga before, but I did not realize that Two's Company was not a stand-alone story, but part of the First law series.
+I usually avoid reading short stories set in the world of a book saga without reading the saga before, but I did not realize that Two's Company was not a stand-alone story, but part of the First law series.
 Well, I am l glad I read it, because I immensely enjoyed it.

 The plot is relatively simple and unremarkable: lost in the wide and barren North, Javre, Lioness of Hoskopp, runs into Cracknut Whirrun on a bridge far too narrow for the expansive egos of either.
 With the King of the Northmen and the High Priestess of Thond in pursuit, can Shevedieh, the greatest thief in Styria, persuade either one of these proud heroes to step aside?

 What makes this story shine, is the remarkable humor.
 I found myself laughing out loud while reading this.
-Reading this story made me want to read more from this author. (★★★★★)
+Reading this story made me want to read more from this author.

 Started: Apr 04 2016 Finished: Apr 04 2016

-The Legend of Sleepy Hollow
+The Legend of Sleepy Hollowby Washington Irving

-My review: A humorous take on Gothic fiction.
+A humorous take on Gothic fiction.
 Sleepy Hollow is a strange little place, some say bewitched.
 Some talk of its haunted valleys and streams, the ghostly woman in white, eerie midnight shrieks and howls, but most of all they talk of the Headless Horseman, a huge, shadowy soldier who rides headless through the night, terrifying unlucky travelers.
 Schoolteacher Ichabod Crane is fascinated by these stories, and by the richness of a local heiress he decides to conquer.
-Unfortunately for Ichabod, Brom Bones, a broad-shouldered, double-jointed good-looking fellow, and master of mischief, has set his eye on the same heiress. (★★★)
+Unfortunately for Ichabod, Brom Bones, a broad-shouldered, double-jointed good-looking fellow, and master of mischief, has set his eye on the same heiress.

 Started: Feb 16 2016 Finished: Feb 18 2016

-Agent to the Stars
+Agent to the Starsby John Scalzi

-My review: This is the first book ever written by one of my favorite (and my most read) author, John Scalzi.
+This is the first book ever written by one of my favorite (and my most read) author, John Scalzi.
 I was curious to see if it was as good as later books, and if the writing style changed.
 Answers: yes to both.

 This is a very hilarious sci-fi book.
 It is quite different from the military sci-fi of Old Man War: this reads more like the script of a comedy than of a usual sci-fi novel.

 This is the story of the space-faring Yherajk coming to Earth to meet us and to begin humanity's first interstellar friendship.
 There's just one problem: They are hideously ugly and they smell like rotting fish.
 So getting humanity's trust is a challenge.
 The Yherajk need someone who can help them close the deal.
 Enter Thomas Stein, who knows something about closing deals.
 He's one of Hollywood's hottest young agents.
 But although Stein may have just concluded the biggest deal of his career, it's quite another thing to negotiate for an entire alien race.
-To earn his percentage this time, he's going to need all the smarts, skills, and wits he can muster. (★★★★)
+To earn his percentage this time, he's going to need all the smarts, skills, and wits he can muster.

 Started: Aug 02 2015 Finished: Aug 07 2015

-Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch
+Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witchby Terry Pratchett (2006)

-My review: Remarkably funny, adroitly written, very entertaining.
+Remarkably funny, adroitly written, very entertaining.
 Two (at the time) almost unknown authors destined to became two of the well-known UK (and world) writers came together to write one of the most read book of the century.
 I do not want to spoil the fun, but this is the story of the end of the world, long ago foretold by Agnes Nutter, a witch.
-It's the story of Angels and Demons, of Agnes' descendants and witch-hunters, of the Antichrist and scam occultist... (★★★★)
+It's the story of Angels and Demons, of Agnes' descendants and witch-hunters, of the Antichrist and scam occultist...

 Started: Mar 28 2015 Finished: Apr 12 2015

-Raising Steam (Discworld, #40; Moist von Lipwig, #3)
+Raising Steam (Discworld, #40; Moist von Lipwig, #3)by Terry Pratchett (2013)

-My review: My word of advice: if you have not read any diskworld novel before, do not start with this one.
+My word of advice: if you have not read any diskworld novel before, do not start with this one.
 I made that mistake, and I regretted it.
 While this can theoretically be read as a stand-alone novel, there are continuous hints of stories from previous books.
 Even if I could smile at some of the jokes, I was left with the impression that they would be a way more funny if I knew more about the characters.
 The plot is quite thin, and I have the impression that the most appealing part of the book is to get to read again your beloved characters.
 Unfortunately, these beloved characters were total strangers for me.

-It was not an unpleasant book to read, but I am left with the strong impression that I would have enjoyed it much more if I had read some of the previous books. (★★)
+It was not an unpleasant book to read, but I am left with the strong impression that I would have enjoyed it much more if I had read some of the previous books.

 Started: Dec 25 2014 Finished: Dec 31 2014

-Let's Explore Diabetes with Owls
+Let's Explore Diabetes with Owls: Essays, Etc.by David Sedaris

-My review: This is by far the best book by David Sedaris.
+This is by far the best book by David Sedaris.
 I have read many of Sedaris' books before, and while I enjoyed reading them, I often found them jarring.
 Even if they always made me laugh, I was always left with a bitter taste in my mouth.
 Let's explore diabetes with owls was quite different in that respect: I laughed and laughed, and there was no bitter aftertaste when I was done.
 The book touches many of Sedaris' signatures themes like family and life abroad, and some new ones, including politics.
-Not all the stories in the book are great, but some (including "Obama!!!!", "#2 to go", and "The happy place") are incredibly funny, definitely not PC, masterpieces. (★★★★★)
+Not all the stories in the book are great, but some (including "Obama!!!!", "#2 to go", and "The happy place") are incredibly funny, definitely not PC, masterpieces.

 Started: Sep 01 2013 Finished: Sep 08 2013

-How to Tell If Your Cat Is Plotting to Kill You
+How to Tell If Your Cat Is Plotting to Kill Youby Matthew Inman

 Started: Nov 24 2012 Finished: Nov 25 2012

-by David Sedaris
+Nakedby David Sedaris

-My review: This book is a mixed bag of short typical Sedaris' stories.
+This book is a mixed bag of short typical Sedaris' stories.
 While some of them are hilarious, some are quite dull and boring (I was quite surprised by that, I previously enjoyed his other books).
 One of the stories is quite different from anything I ever read from the author.
 It narrates the last days of the author mother, soon to die of cancer.
 It is one of his best, touching and powerful.
 It may be not as funny as many of his others one, but it will bring tears to your eyes.
-That single little story alone, makes the book worth reading. (★★★)
+That single little story alone, makes the book worth reading.

 Started: Jul 06 2012 Finished: Jul 19 2012

-Me Talk Pretty One Day
+Me Talk Pretty One Dayby David Sedaris (2001)

 Started: Feb 01 2012 Finished: Feb 11 2012

-Dress Your Family in Corduroy and Denim
+Dress Your Family in Corduroy and Denimby David Sedaris (2004)

 Started: Dec 30 2010 Finished: Jan 07 2011

-When You Are Engulfed in Flames
+When You Are Engulfed in Flamesby David Sedaris (2008)

 Started: Aug 01 2009 Finished: Aug 05 2009

-Holidays on Ice
+Holidays on Iceby David Sedaris

 Started: Dec 19 2003 Finished: Dec 19 2003

-The Hitchhiker’s Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1)
+The Hitchhiker’s Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1)by Douglas Adams (2005)

 Publisher review: Seconds before the Earth is demolished to make way for a galactic freeway, Arthur Dent is plucked off the planet by his friend Ford Prefect, a researcher for the revised edition of The Hitchhiker's Guide to the Galaxy who, for the last fifteen years, has been posing as an out-of-work actor.
 Together this dynamic pair begin a journey through space aided by quotes from The Hitchhiker's Guide ("A towel is about the most massively useful thing an interstellar hitchhiker can have") and a galaxy-full of fellow travelers: Zaphod Beeblebrox--the two-headed, three-armed ex-hippie and totally out-to-lunch president of the galaxy; Trillian, Zaphod's girlfriend (formally Tricia McMillan), whom Arthur tried to pick up at a cocktail party once upon a time zone; Marvin, a paranoid, brilliant, and chronically depressed robot; Veet Voojagig, a former graduate student who is obsessed with the disappearance of all the ballpoint pens he bought over the years.
 Where are these pens?
 Why are we born?
 Why do we die?
 Why do we spend so much time between wearing digital watches?
 For all the answers stick your thumb to the stars.
 And don't forget to bring a towel!